ChristophWurst/ChristophWurst.github.io/_posts/2020-05-18-nextcloud-mail-mailvelope-refined.md

 ## Get it now

 Nextcloud ![Mail v1.3.5 has just been relased to the app store](https://apps.nextcloud.com/apps/mail).
 Upgrade and start encrypting more messages now :wink:

+If you have any questions or feedback please let us know [on the forum](https://help.nextcloud.com/t/mailvelope-in-nextcloud-mail-refined/81967) :)